 On medium heat add 1/2 Tablespoon of safflower oil to a pan.
 Add 1/2 cup diced onion and cook until translucent.
 That should take two or three minutes.
 Add a 4 ounce can of diced green chili peppers, cook until most of the moisture has evaporated.

 Turn the heat up to high and add the Beyond Beef.
 Use your spatula to break it apart into smaller pieces.

 Now we want to put some color on the meat.
-Which seems odd since so much science went into making this product "bleed".
+This seems odd since so much science went into making this product "bleed".
 But the ground beef tacos should not bleed.
 To get it to brown stir, let it sit for a minute and give it another stir.
-Do not let it sit to long or it will want to stick and burn.
+Do not let it sit too long or it will want to stick and burn.
 Also occasionally you will need to scrape the bottom of the pan.

-After the meat has browned turn the heat to low and add the seasonings (cumin, chili, garlic and onion powders).
+After the meat has browned turn the heat to low and add the seasonings (cumin, chili, garlic, and onion powders).
 Then add the can of El Pato tomato sauce.
 Cook until the sauce is absorbed.

 Prepare your tortillas but toasting in a dry pan or the microwave.

 These were served with freshly mashed avocado.
-Had planned to make a simple guacamole but laziness got in the way.
+Had planned to make simple guacamole but laziness got in the way.

 You could also serve these with Air fryer salsa roja

 - 1/2 teaspoon New Mexico chili powder Any Chili powder will work

 - 1/4 teaspoon Cumin ground